A total and unmitigated defeat: Escalation of crisis

 Germany mobilised on 2 September, and the crisis came to a head on the 12th, when Hitler made a speech at Nuremberg in which he condemned the Czechoslovak government and accused it of atrocities and of denying rights of self-determination to the Sudeten Germans.
 On the 13th, Chamberlain decided to act and requested a meeting with Hitler to try to avert the possibility of war.
 Chamberlain met Hitler at Berchtesgaden on the 15th, but there was no conclusion.
 However, Hitler demanded for the Sudetenland to be ceded to Germany but claimed that he had no designs on the remainder of Czechoslovakia.

 Chamberlain met French Prime Minister Édouard Daladier in London next day.
 They agreed that Czechoslovakia should cede to Germany all territories in which over 50% of the population were ethnic Germans.
 In exchange, Britain and France would guarantee the independence of Czechoslovakia.
 The Czechoslovaks rejected the proposal and the same day issued a warrant for Henlein's arrest.

 Chamberlain met Hitler again from 22 to 24 September in Bad Godesberg.
 Hitler increased his demands, but Chamberlain objected.
-Hitler stated that Germany would occupy the Sudetenland on 1 October, but that had been planned as early as May, when Fall Grün was drafted.
+Hitler stated that Germany would occupy the Sudetenland on 1 October, but that had been planned as early as May, when the invasion plan, Fall Grün, was drafted.
 The French and the Czechoslovaks rejected Hitler's demands at Bad Godesberg.

 Chamberlain, now anticipating the outbreak of war, said on 27 September 1938 in a radio address to the British people, "How incredible it is that we should be digging trenches and trying on gas-masks here because of a quarrel in a far-away country between people of whom we know nothing".